-- support school staff in addressing the needs of students with special education needs within their area; - regional responsibilities for special programs and services (e.g. coordination of Area Teams); - develop and implement professional development for classroom teachers, special education staff, EA's, and Administrators in conjunction with other HDSB staff (e.g. School Programs Services, Instructional Technology, Equity and Inclusive Education); - liaise with Erinoak School Based Rehabilitation Services Occupational Therapist (OT), Physio-Therapist (PT) and Speech Therapy services ; - liaise with the Itinerant Teachers within their areas; - development of SEA claims and Special Incidence Portion (SIP) Grants for students within their area;
+- support school staff in addressing the needs of students with special education needs within their area; - regional responsibilities for special programs and services (e.g. coordination of Area Teams); - develop and implement professional development for classroom teachers, special education staff, EA's, and Administrators in conjunction with other HDSB staff (e.g. School Programs Services, Instructional Technology, Equity and Inclusive Education); - liaise with the Itinerant Teachers within their areas; - development of SEA claims and Special Incidence Portion (SIP) Grants for students within their area; - assist with the development of alternate programming and alternative curriculum for Kindergarten to graduation within their area for students with special education needs;

-- assist with the development of alternate programming and alternative curriculum for Kindergarten to graduation within their area for students with special education needs; - area responsibility for implementation of IEP standards and staff development in IEP writing, management and implementation; - provide schools with operational assistance for special education processes such as Identification, Placement, and Review Committee (IPRC), School Resource Team (SRT), and transportation needs; - liaise with department staff to develop, coordinate and implement system initiatives; - collaborate with Board staff in the development of a student's Plan of Care, as needed (e.g., Seizure Plan of Care).
+- area responsibility for implementation of IEP standards and staff development in IEP writing, management and implementation; - provide schools with operational assistance for special education processes such as Identification, Placement, and Review Committee (IPRC), School Resource Team (SRT), and transportation needs; - liaise with department staff to develop, coordinate and implement system initiatives; - collaborate with school board staff in the development of a student's Plan of Care, as needed (e.g., Seizure Plan of Care).